hetalang/heta-specifications/modules.md

 #include {source: ./model.yml, type: yaml};
 ```

-## xlsx module
+## table module

-This module type allows to write a model's components in Excel file format (XLSX).
+This module type allows to write a model's components in table file format: xlsx, csv, etc.
 This might be useful for very large-scale models.

 The first row must include property identifiers, the other rows includes the values of the properties.
 The column with reserved header `on` can be used to turn off the import of the row.
-Zero value here means: "do not use this line".
+Zero value here means: "do not compile this line".

 Path rules: